-- that.
-There will be the need for Kinder Morgan to react to the information in one way or another and - 40 create that dialogue/argument.
-It will be up to FERC to decide which piece they will take. - 41 - 42 Councilor Dwyer spoke of the wellheads and the critical area the proposed route would take.
-He - 43 suggested it to be one of the most important arguments for relocation. - 44 - 45 MOTION made by Councilor Boyd and seconded by Councilor Woods to accept recommendations provided by in the legal memorandum dated February 12, 2015 and to have the memorandum placed on the Town's website
+1 Councilor Dwyer spoke of the wellheads and the critical area the proposed route would take.
+He suggested it to be one of the most important arguments for relocation.

+MOTION made by Councilor Boyd and seconded by Councilor Woods to accept recommendations provided by in the legal memorandum dated February 12, 2015 and to have the memorandum placed on the Town's website
-- 48 - 49 ON THE QUESTION

-1 2 Councilor Boyd stated his agreement with comments made by his colleagues.
-3 MOTION CARRIED 7-0-0 4 5 - Letter to FERC 6 7 MOTION made by Councilor Mahon and seconded by Councilor Boyd that the Town Council 8 formally request, in writing to the Federal Energy Regulatory Commission, that a scoping meeting 9 take place in the Town of Merrimack 10 11 ON THE QUESTION 12 13 Vice Chairman Mahon suggested the letter include signature lines for each of the Councilors.
-14 MOTION CARRIED 7-0-0 15 16 Chairman Harrington spoke of the draft letter provided with the agenda , which reads in part: 17 enanman marmigton spoke of the draft letter provided with the agenta , which leads in part.
-18 "The Town hereby notifies both the Commission and TGP of its intention to actively participate 19 in Docket No. PF14-22 in order to preserve its rights as an interested stakeholder.
-20 in Docket No. 11114-22 in order to preserve its rights as an interested stakeholder.
-20 21 The NED project as currently proposed would include over 4.49 miles of new pipeline in Town, 22 capable of transporting up to 2.2 billion cubic feet per day of natural gas.
-This pipeline crosses 22 municipal wetlands including the aquifer that supplies more than half of the Town's water, 24 25 municipally owned and privately protected conservation areas which areas protect identified 25 endangered species and their habitats, permanent open space and recreation lands, residential 26 properties, and may have impacts to the NH Plating Site (a federal Superfund Site).
-The Town is 27 in the process of working with TGP to identify sensitive environmental areas impacted by the 28 proposed route and to complete surveys of Town owned lands.
-29 30 Given the unprecedented scale of the project and associated impacts, the Town respectfully 31 requests that the Commission provide a fulsome public process, including comprehensive public 32 outreach, public scoping meetings and active engagement of stakeholders like the Town in this 33 pre-filing process in order to ensure that such significant stakeholder concerns are fully 34 addressed in any future certificate application to the Commission for this project.
-The Town will 35 actively participate in this pre-filing process in order to achieve this end.
-Accordingly, the Town 36 anticipates submission to the Commission of Town compiled sensitive area and field survey 37 information in order to ensure full transparency in this process."
-38 39 The following amendments were recommended: 40 41 Second paragraph, second sentence; add "and crosses one of the Town's major sewer interceptor lines 42 and two major protected rivers" after "the Town's water".
-43 44 Third paragraph, first sentence; replace "fulsome" with "full open and transparent" and replace 45 "meetings" with "meeting in Merrimack," 46 47 Add the appropriate signature blocks for the letter to be signed by all members of the Council.
-48
+- 10 Councilor Boyd stated his agreement with comments made by his colleagues. - 11 MOTION CARRIED 7-0-0

+- Letter to FERC

+MOTION made by Councilor Mahon and seconded by Councilor Boyd that the Town Council formally request, in writing to the Federal Energy Regulatory Commission, that a scoping meeting take place in the Town of Merrimack

+- Vice Chairman Mahon suggested the letter include signature lines for each of the Councilors. - 22 MOTION CARRIED 7-0-0

+Chairman Harrington spoke of the draft letter provided with the agenda, which reads in part:

+"The Town hereby notifies both the Commission and TGP of its intention to actively participate in Docket No. PF14-22 in order to preserve its rights as an interested stakeholder.

+The NED project as currently proposed would include over 4.49 miles of new pipeline in Town, capable of transporting up to 2.2 billion cubic feet per day of natural gas.
+This pipeline crosses municipal wetlands including the aquifer that supplies more than half of the Town's water, municipally owned and privately protected conservation areas which areas protect identified endangered species and their habitats, permanent open space and recreation lands, residential properties, and may have impacts to the NH Plating Site (a federal Superfund Site).
+The Town is in the process of working with TGP to identify sensitive environmental areas impacted by the proposed route and to complete surveys of Town owned lands.

+Given the unprecedented scale of the project and associated impacts, the Town respectfully requests that the Commission provide a fulsome public process, including comprehensive public outreach, public scoping meetings and active engagement of stakeholders like the Town in this pre-filing process in order to ensure that such significant stakeholder concerns are fully addressed in any future certificate application to the Commission for this project.
+The Town will actively participate in this pre-filing process in order to achieve this end.
+Accordingly, the Town anticipates submission to the Commission of Town compiled sensitive area and field survey information in order to ensure full transparency in this process."

+The following amendments were recommended:

+Second paragraph, second sentence; add "and crosses one of the Town's major sewer interceptor lines and two major protected rivers" after "the Town's water".

+Third paragraph, first sentence; replace "fulsome" with "full open and transparent" and replace "meetings" with "meeting in Merrimack,"

+Add the appropriate signature blocks for the letter to be signed by all members of the Council.

-1 MOTION made by Councilor Boyd and seconded by Councilor Mahon to approve the letter, as 2 amended.
+MOTION made by Councilor Boyd and seconded by Councilor Mahon to approve the letter, as amended.
 MOTION CARRIED 7-0-0